March 21st, 2024

 Collateralized Loan Obligations

-by Rob McDonough Chief Risk Officer, Angel Oak Capital Advisors, LLC Collateralized loan obligations (“CLOs”) are structured financial transactions where certain types of loans, usually highly leveraged syndicated commercial credits, are pooled together and transferred to a trust entity called a special purpose vehicle (“SPV”).
-The commercial credits are usually loans issued by financial institutions […]
+Collateralized loan obligations (“CLOs”) are structured financial transactions where certain types of loans, usually highly leveraged syndicated commercial credits, are pooled together and transferred to a trust entity called a special purpose vehicle (“SPV”).
+The commercial credits are usually loans issued by financial institutions that are funding high-risk ventures such as leveraged buyouts.
+The SPV […]

 Read More